top of page

 I was thinking about time.

-About moments you don't get back.
+About moments you can’t get back.

 About wanting to be fully present for someone you love.